Over recent months Vladimir Putin’s health has been under much speculation with reports he is battling severe cancer.

 What has the Russian officer said about Putin’s health?

-The Russian officer told the Sunday Mirror: “We are told he is suffering from headaches and when he appears on TV he needs pieces of paper with everything written in huge letters to read what he’s going to say.
+Despite the comments from the director of the CIA, a Russian officer told the Sunday Mirror: “We are told he is suffering from headaches and when he appears on TV he needs pieces of paper with everything written in huge letters to read what he’s going to say.

 “They are so big each page can only hold a couple of sentences.